hikarimusic/VTA/README.md

 # VTA
-A Complete Library for NGS Data Analysis
+A Complete Library for Transcriptome Analysis

 ## Setup